 In 16-bit mode, Timer0 can count up or down.
 A 16-bit value can be written to T0LD to load into the counter.
 The current counter value is read from T0VAL0.
 Timer0 has a capture register (T0CAP) that is triggered by a selected IRQ source initial assertion.
-When the capture register is triggered, the current timer value is copied to T0CAP, and the timer continues running.
+When the capture register is triggered, the current timer value is copied to T0CAP and the timer continues running.
 This feature can be used to determine the assertion of an event with more accuracy than would be provided by servicing an interrupt alone.

-The Timer0 interface consists of six MMRS: T0LD, T0CAP, T0VAL0, T0VAL1, T0CLRI, and T0CON.
-T0LD is a 16-bit register holding the 16-bit value that is loaded into the counter.
-T0LD is available only in 16-bit mode.
-T0CAP is a 16-bit register that holds the 16-bit value captured by an enabled IRQ event.
-T0CAP is available only in 16-bit mode.
-T0VAL0 and T0VAL1 are 16-bit and 32-bit registers that hold the 16 LSBs and 32 MSBs, respectively.
+The Timer0 interface consists of six MMRS.

+- TOLD is a 16-bit register holding the 16-bit value that is loaded into the counter.
+TOLD is only available in 16-bit mode. - T0CAP is a 16-bit register that holds the 16-bit value captured by an enabled IRQ event.
+T0CAP is only available in 16-bit mode. - T0VAL0/T0VAL1 are 16-bit and 32-bit registers that hold the 16 LSBs and 32 MSBs, respectively.
 T0VAL0 and T0VAL1 are read only registers.
 In 16-bit mode, 16-bit T0VAL0 is used.
-In 48-bit mode, both 16-bit T0VAL0 and 32-bit T0VAL1 are used.
-T0CLRI is an 8-bit register.
+In 48-bit mode, both 16-bit T0VAL0 and 32-bit T0VAL1 are used. - TOCLRI is an 8-bit register.
 Writing any value to this register clears the interrupt.
-T0CLRI is available only in 16-bit mode.
-T0CON is a configuration MMR and is described in Table 53.
+TOCLRI is only available in 16-bit mode. - T0CON is a configuration MMR and is described in Table 52.

-Function: T0LD0 is the 16-bit register holding the 16-bit value that is loaded into the counter.
-This register is available only in value) by user code to clear the interrupt.
+Function: T0LD0 is the 16-bit register holding the 16-bit

+value that is loaded into the counter.
+This register is only available in 16-bit mode.
-16-bit mode.